wormdotdev/worm.dev/content/blog/creatine/index.md

 - No to all of the above.
 In fact, studies have demonstrated less incidence of cramping, heat illness, dehydration, muscle strain, total injuries, and missed practices in those taking creatine [^Kreider2017].

----
+### Creatine and Hair Loss

 What about hair loss?
 There was that one study that showed increased DHT, right?

 - One study showed an increase in DHT in rugby players given creatine [^vanderMerwe2009].
 This result has not been replicated and there are many factors, including exercise, that may contribute to DHT fluctuations.
 In other studies, creatine has not been shown to affect testosterone (free or total), or DHT [^Antonio2021].

----
+### Creatine and Insomnia

 I have seen anecdotal accounts of insomnia resulting from creatine supplementation.
 This is not implausible at its face, due to the interactions with adenosine compounds.
+We know that creatine can blunt some of the effects of sleep deprivation, so it is not a far stretch to connect it to insomnia.
 I am unable to find any studies looking at this outcome.

+### Creatine and Cancer

+Stay tuned for part 2 where I explore the potential links between creatine and cancer.
+There is evidence that it can suppress primary tumor growth but some evidence in non-human studies that it could promote metastasis as well.
+The jury is still out.

 ---